run-ai/docs/docs/home/saas-updates.md

 * Added the NVIDIA logo to the platform, including the login page and other general areas.
 * Audit log: Only users with tenant-wide permissions now have the ability to access audit logs, ensuring proper access control and data security.
 * CLI v2: Users will be able to submit workloads and map secrets to volumes using the `--secret-volume` flag.
 This feature is applicable for all workload types - workspaces, training, and inference.
 * SSO OpenID Connect authentication now supports token exchange of JWT tokens with groups in both list and map formats.
-In the map format, the group name is used as the value.
+In map format, the group name is used as the value.
 This applies to new identity providers only.

 #### Resolved Bugs